sbrown89/libzbar/README.md

 # LEGAL NOTE:
 ## Suggested use, NOT ACTUAL  LEGAL ADVICE
-On Windows and Android this will statically build and link the libiconv library.
+On Windows, Android, and Apple this will statically build and link the libiconv library.
 For non-opensource / proprietary code, by dynamically linking to the final lib (libzbar), you will remain LGPL compliant.
 This, the original ZBar codebase and libiconv are released under the LGPL license.<br />
 <br />
 You should review the LGPL legal doc if unsure of use.